 In accordance with University policy, all students are expected to access their University e-mail account on a weekly basis; however, daily access is recommended to stay abreast of important time-sensitive information.

 Students should report all changes in student demographic information to the Office of the Registrar and Academic Services.
 Information to be reported immediately includes change of name, marital status, home address, home telephone number, social security number, local addresses and local telephone number.

-If you have changed your local address or phone number, please submit a "Student Address Correction Form" to the Office of the Registrar and Academic Services, OHA 106, or access the form online.
+If you have changed your local address or phone number, please submit a "Student Address Correction Form" to the Office of the Registrar and Academic Services, O'Hara Hall 2nd Floor, or access the form online.

 Student Rights and Confidentiality of Information